-My dream is to create worlds, characters and concepts that break outside the mold that so much media tends to find its self in.
-Worlds like Avatar's or Bioshock's that are so original yet still function in a way that you could imagine really exists.
+My dream is to create worlds, characters, and concepts that break outside the mold that so much media tends to find itself in.
+Worlds like Avatar's or Bioshock's that are so original, yet still function in a way that you could imagine really exists.
 Characters like Heath Ledger's Joker that makes you forget the actors are actors.
 Concepts like the Matrix or Inception that make you actually question reality.
 These are some of the few gems that surface from time to time and I aim to create one of the next.

-Art for lack of a better word has always been a part of me one way or another.
-From loving to play video games to creating video games, drawing a favorite comic book character to creating my own character or watching a cool movie to analyzing every second of the film I feel I've always had my hand in something "Art" related.
+Art for lack of a better word, has always been a part of me one way or another.
+From loving to play video games to creating video games, drawing a favorite comic book character to creating my own character, or watching a cool movie to analyzing every second of the film, I feel I've always had my hand in something "Art" related.
 My initial interest really peaked as a kid as I started to take gaming seriously and consider Esports as a legitimate career option.
 At the age of 13, I was competing for money and pushing the limits of just playing video games for fun.
-I saw the opportunities with me being better than those around me and it taught me a level of dedication as I reached for them that I feel most kids my age wouldn't have had.
-Even though I never reached the stars that I was aiming for I was able to get a taste of the limelight and it started my journey.
+I saw new opportunities as I excelled beyond those around me and it taught me a level of dedication that I feel most kids my age wouldn't have had.
+Even though I never reached the stars that I was aiming for, I was able to get a taste of the limelight and it started my journey.

 The time is now!
-All my hard work.
-All the early stages with a step ahead of the rest have paid off!
+All my hard work, all the early stages with a step ahead of the rest have paid off!
 I am ready to work on the next triple-A video game or blockbuster film, right?
 Well.... no. As the reality check hit hard when I soon came to find out how rough this industry really is.
-I really only had one opportunity which was to possibly work for Stereo D in California doing Stereo conversion which could have been great.
+I really only had one opportunity, which was to possibly work for a company California doing Stereo conversion, which could have been great.
 I probably should have taken it to get me out to the west coast but maybe that would have put me down a path I wasn't interested in.
 No regrets!
 I continued my freelance and picked up my old day job for extra cash.
 I soon realized my day job was just taking time away from making way more money doing freelance and went full time into that.
 My time was split between finding more work, doing that work and yes you guessed it.
 Video games.
 I started working with some local companies nearby picking up a job or two as well as starting to establish the name of my company.
 A big reason for getting my company's name established was that I was ready to start making my first video game!